 - Intellectual Functioning – doctors will examine patients’ problem-solving abilities, thinking and learning skills, and their ability to make sense of the world.
 Intelligence quotient (IQ) is also a useful marker in diagnosing MR; people with an IQ less than 75 are generally determined to have some form of MR.

 - Adaptive Behavior –physicians will also look at patients’ ability to function on their own, determining whether or not they have the skills necessary to live independently (e.g., feeding and clothing oneself, communication skills, and social skills).

 Dealing with the reality of having a child with learning and development problems is quite difficult; it calls parents to exercise superhuman strength and tenacity, a path that can seem daunting.

 There are available resources, however.
 Ohio is home to some fantastic pediatric mental health care resources, and you might find local support groups by contacting the Cuyahoga County Board of Developmental Disabilities CCBDD).

-If you have questions about a potential birth injury claim for mental retardation, attorneys Chris Mellino and Tom Robenalt welcome you to contact our Cleveland office for a free consultation.
+If you have questions about a potential birth injury claim for mental retardation, attorney Chris Mellino welcomes you to contact our Cleveland office for a free consultation.
 You may also download or request Chris’ free, easy-to-read guide to filing a claim in Ohio.